PapiHack/devfest-dakar-2022/README.md

 - App Code ==> <https://github.com/PapiHack/devfest-dakar-2022-demo-app>.

-The slides are also available here <https://meissa-devfest-dakar-2022-prez.netlify.app>.
+The slides are also available at <https://meissa-devfest-dakar-2022-prez.netlify.app>.

 ## Author